Skip to main content

 This process installs all of the tools into your home directory, and does not add any files into system directories.

-JavaScript Development: Node.js #
+JavaScript Development: Node.js and fnm #

-Use mise to manage your Node.js installations.
+You can also use mise to manage Node.js and Deno installations.

 Go Development #